angrykoala/node-wizardry-book/introduction-to-js-and-es6.md

 In this small introduction, however, I will quickly introduce the basics, skipping the references to browser-side programming as are not needed for node.js.
 I will also introduce the latest features in JavaScript \(ES6\) that are usually left out in old guides or browser-side programming \(aaah, lovely browser-compatibility\).
 With node.js we can use all the latests js features without fear, as long as our node.js is up to date.

+For a full guide on JS programming, use explicit JS programming tutorials/books, as a lot of thing are not included in this introduction.

 You can tests all the snippets here by writing them on the node REPL.

 ## Variables